Digitalralf/Home-Assistant-Projects/LoRa-MQTT Sensors/Readme.md

 <img src="./pics/LILYGO-G511-01_1_-600x600.jpeg" alt="LilyGO TTGO T3 LoRa32 V1.6.1 ESP32 Module" width="50%" height ="50%">

 # The Project
 A few years ago I made a small joke project in where a traffic light was hooked up to fridge.
-When the fridge would open the traffic light would go to green and cycle back through orange and eventually to Red.
+When the fridge would open the traffic light would go to green.
+When it closes it would cycle back through orange and eventually to Red.
 This was controlled by Arduino Nano which which would constantly read a digital pin to check if the fridge light was activated.
 If the fridge light turned on the pin would go high and the light would turn green.

 ## Hardware
-The Hardware consist of Node and Gateway.
+The Hardware consist of a Node and Gateway.

 ### The Node
 The Board that controlled the traffic light becomes the node and originally looked like this:\
 <img src="./pics/PXL_20230611_142327017.png" alt="Original board" width="50%" height ="50%">

-The traffic light itself lookss like this and is a leftover from a carnavals project a few years ago:\
+The traffic light itself looks like this and is a leftover from a carnavals project a few years ago:\
 <img src="./pics/Traffic_light_green.png" alt="Traffic_light_green" width="10%" height ="10%">
 <img src="./pics/Traffic_light_yellow.png" alt="Traffic_light_yellow" width="8.5%" height ="8.5%">
 <img src="./pics/Traffic_light_red.png" alt="Traffic_light_red" width="11%" height ="11%">

-There are two relays to switch live and neutral wires per light so six relays in total.
-The Red light has inverted logic because that is light that is almost always on since the fridge is closed most of the time so no relays are active.
+There are two relays to switch live and neutral wires per light.
+So there are six relays in total.
+The Red light has inverted logic because that is light that is almost always on since the fridge is closed most of the time.
+This is so that there is the least amount of wear on the relays since they are off in a default state.
-The relays are controlled using BJT transistors .There are debugging LED's on the board for programming the board if it is removed from the traffic light.
+The relays are controlled using BJT transistors.
+There are debugging LED's on the board for programming the board if it is removed from the traffic light.

-This meant that the board was almost ready only the pins for had to be mapped to appropriate pins on the LilyGo.\
+This meant that the board was almost ready.
+Only the pins for it had to be mapped to appropriate pins on the LilyGo.\
 The pinout for this was changed as follows:

 | **Function**          | **Arduino Nano Pin**       | **LilyGO Pin**    |